mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 RFC7341 specifies use of DHCPv4-over-DHCPv6 in the client only.
 This document specifies
-a RFC7341-based approach that allows DHCP 4o6 to be deployed as a Relay Agent (4o6RA) that implements the 4o6 DHCP en- and decapsulation if this is not possible at the client.
+a RFC7341-based approach that allows DHCP 4o6 to be deployed as a Relay Agent (4o6RA) that implements the 4o6 DHCP encapsulation and decapsulation in contexts where it is not possible at the client.

 --- middle

 # Introduction {#introduction}

-{{RFC7341}} describes a transport mechanism for carrying DHCPv4 messages using the DHCPv6 protocol for the dynamic provisioning of IPv4 addresses and other DHCPv4 specific configuration parameters across IPv6-only networks.
-The deployment of {{RFC7341}} requires implementation in all DHCP clients and at the DHCPv6 server.
+{{RFC7341}} describes a transport mechanism for carrying DHCPv4 {{RFC2131}}
+messages using DHCPv6 {{RFC8415}} for the dynamic provisioning of IPv4 addresses and other DHCPv4 specific configuration parameters across IPv6-only networks.
+The deployment of {{RFC7341}} requires support in DHCP clients and at the DHCPv6 server.

-However, if the client only supports IPv4 and cannot easily be replaced or updated due to a number of technical or business reasons, this approach does not work.
+However, if a client is embedded in a host that only supports IPv4 and cannot easily be replaced or updated due to a number of technical or business reasons, this approach does not work.

 Similarly, the specifications for DHCPv6 Relay Agents such as LDRA {{RFC6221}}
-or L3RA {{RFC8415}} do not foresee the possibility to handle legacy DHCP, other than implementing 4o6 in client.
+or L3RA {{RFC8415}} do not foresee the possibility to handle legacy DHCPv4, other than implementing DHCP 4o6 in the client.

-This document specifies an {{RFC7341}}-based solution that can be implemented in intermediate nodes such as L2 switches or routers, without putting any requirements on clients.
-No new protocols or extensions are needed, instead this document specifies an amendment to [RFC7341] that allows a Relay Agent to perform the 4o6 DHCP en- and decapsultion instead of the client.
+This document specifies an {{RFC7341}}-based solution that can be implemented in intermediate nodes such as switches or routers, without putting any requirements on clients.
+No new protocols or extensions are needed, instead this document specifies an amendment to [RFC7341] that allows a Relay Agent to perform the DHCP 4o6 encapsulation and decapsultion instead of the client.

+## Applicability Scope {#applicability}

+T.B.D.

 # Conventions and Definitions

 The following terms and acronyms are used in this document:

+* DHCP:
+   In this document when not otherwise specified it referres to DHCPv4 and/or DHCPv6

+* DHCPv4:
+   DHCP as defined in {{RFC2131}}

 * DHCPv4 over DHCPv6 (or 4o6):
    The architecture, the procedures and the protocols described in the DHCPv4-over-DHCPv6 document {{RFC7341}}.

-* DHCP Relay Agent (or RA):
+* DHCP Relay Agent:
    This is a concept in all of the protocols, BOOTP {{RFC0951}} {{RFC1542}}, DHCPv4
    {{RFC2131}} {{RFC2132}}, and DHCPv6 {{RFC8415}}, although the details differ
    between the protocols.

 * Lightweight DHCPv6 Relay Agent (or LDRA):
-   This is an extension of the original DHCPv6 Relay Agent mechanism, to support also Layer 2 devices performing a Relay Agent function {{RFC6221}}.
+   This is an extension of the original DHCPv6 Relay Agent, to support also Layer 2 devices performing a Relay Agent function {{RFC6221}}.

 * DHCPv4 over DHCPv6 Relay Agent (or 4o6RA):
-   The 4o6 Relay Agent (as specified in this document) is the part of an RA implementing 4o6.
+   Refers to a Relay Agent that implements the 4o6 specified in this document.

 {::boilerplate bcp14-tagged}

 # DHCPv4 over DHCPv6 Relay Agent (4o6RA)

-This document assume an network, where IPv4-only clients are connected to an uplink network that supports IPv6 only and limited IPv4 services.
+This document assumes a network, where IPv4-only hosts are connected to a network that supports IPv6 and limited IPv4 services.

-To address such a network setup, this document proposes to extend DHCPv6 Relay Agents with  DHCPv4 over DHCPv6, as shown in {{fig_4o6RA}}.
+To address such a network setup, this document extends DHCPv6 Relay Agents with  DHCPv4-over-DHCPv6, as shown in {{fig_4o6RA}}.

 ~~~aasvg